sendgrid/docs/source/API_Reference/Web_API/using_the_web_api.md

 <p>For detailed information on the available Web API methods, select one from the tree on the left.</p>

 {% anchor h2 %}
+Rate Limits
+{% endanchor %}

+Twilio SendGrid has a default rate limit of 600 requests/minute on some of the V2 API endpoints.
+If you exceed that rate limit you will receive a 429 error response with a “too many requests” message.
+Note that this rate limit does not affect the V2 mail/send endpoint.

+{% anchor h2 %}
 The Data